 - Reading – understanding a variety of texts, for instance leaflets or advertisements

-Learning a language inevitably addresses all aspects of the countries, and continents in which the language is spoken.
+Learning a language addresses all aspects of the countries, and continents in which the language is spoken.
 Understanding of spiritual, moral, ethical and social issues is developed through contexts and topics such as: greetings and introductions, local area and environment, countries and cultures and health and fitness.

 Understanding of economic issues is developed through the following contexts and topics: learning the time, understanding currencies and planning a holiday.
 Understanding of cultural issues is developed through the study of all contexts and topics.
 Studying a Modern Foreign Language can increase opportunities in higher education and improve career prospects at home and abroad.